subosito/gotenv/README.md

 ## Notes

 The gotenv package is a Go port of [`dotenv`](https://github.com/bkeepers/dotenv) project.
-Most logic and regexp pattern is taken from there and aims will be compatible as close as possible.
+It aims to be compatible as close as possible.